 An adaptor for 2-pin plugs: depending on where you are coming from and are travelling to, there are expensive international adaptors which are good if you are going all around the world, otherwise it is cheaper to get a 3-to-2 pin.
 You will only need one if you only have one gadget!

 A wrap: I would not be without this large pink piece of cloth which doubles as a scarf, something to sit on, something to wear when visiting churches or at the mass in Santiago out of respect, a pillow, a cover-up…invaluable.

 A sleeping bag or sheet: it depends on the time of year you will be walking and where.
-In the summer on the Spanish caminos you will not need a sleeping bag, but do take a sheet bag (I doubled over a single sheet lengthways and sewed the edges together), or buy a silk one to stop you getting bitten in the hostels and to keep warm in the early hours or if the windows are open.
+In the summer on the Spanish caminos you will not need a sleeping bag, but do take a sheet bag (I doubled over a single sheet lengthways and sewed the edges together), or buy a silk one.
+They stop you getting bitten in the hostels and keep you warm in the early hours or if the windows are open.
 In the late Autumn you will need a proper sleeping bag and if you can afford it, get a light-weight but warm one as they pack very small.

 A light-weight travel towel: it dries really easily and is worth investing in if possible.

 A torch: a head one is very useful if you walk in the dark, ie you might want to leave before sun-up in summer to avoid the heat of the day, and it leaves your hands free.
 You might manage with a phone torch to avoid the weight though.